kudulab/ops-base/README.md

 ```

 The `setup/install.sh` is intended to be run on both workstation and CI agent images.
-`install_pycharm.sh` should be executed only in workstation image.

 Options:
  * `SKIP_VAULT` - for those that don't use hashicorp vault